Updated: Dec 16, 2022

 Take care of yourself first and foremost.
 See a doctor, obey the doctor's care plan, and dedicate yourself to achieving a full recovery, even if it means trusting someone you would otherwise prefer to do for yourself to manage other aspects of your life.
 Your brain requires time to heal, like every part of the body.

-As a bonus, following a treatment plan places you in the best position to recover the money you deserve for your injuries; on the other hand, failing to follow a treatment plan will seriously affect your legal rights.
+As a bonus, following a treatment plan places you in the best position to recover the money you deserve for your injuries; however, failing to follow a treatment plan will seriously affect your legal rights.
 It can also be useful to keep all your medical and insurance documents in a file where you can access them quickly.

 Also, do not wait to contact an experienced Los Angeles brain injury attorney who can help your recovery (and we know we sound like a broken record on this).
 To concentrate on your rehabilitation, lawyers will take over the legal and financial aspects of getting you the money you deserve.

 The truth of most brain injuries is that, while also throwing your family life into disarray, they can all too quickly deprive you of the strength and focus necessary to defend your rights on your own.
-A lawyer will take the weight of legal and insurance matters off your back, making your life at least a little more manageable, if not easier.
+A Los Angeles Brain Injury Lawyer will take the weight of legal and insurance matters off your back, making your life at least a little more manageable, if not easier.

 Work With Reputable California Brain Injury Lawyers

-Suppose the careless or reckless behavior of another person or agency caused your brain injury.
+Suppose another person or agency's careless or reckless behavior caused your brain injury.
 In that case, California law provides an avenue for keeping that at-fault party liable and allows you to claim compensation in a personal injury lawsuit.
 Liability for your injuries is created by proving that the defendants owed you a duty of care.
 Your brain injury lawyer must prove that this duty of care was violated by negligent or reckless conduct and that this violation of the duty of care resulted in your brain injury and the consequent effects on your life.

 Many of the losses that you will recover from a claim for personal injuries include: